Yaribar/Yaribar/README.md

 ## Projects I've worked on.

+Flight simulator graphical interface.
+The STM32F407VE Black Board card was used for data acquisition while an EVK1105 evaluation card with LCD screen was used for visualization.
+A joystick was used to control the position of the engines, as well as an IMU to obtain the orientation of the aircraft.
+SPI, LCD, ADC, TIMERS, DMA

 Implementation of a virtual dashboard for real-time monitoring of electric car systems and its instrumentation.
 The variables were proccesed with a ESP32 microcontroler and sent through WiFi

 ## What I'm currently learning...